sanjaybhandarii/GANs/Deep Learning Theory/Notes.md

 1. Batch Normalization

-    ->Normalization is done for a single neuron/perceptron for a batch of inputs i.e contains inputs from identical channels of different examples.
+    ->Normalization is done for a single neuron/perceptron for a batch of inputs i.e contains inputs from identical channels of different examples.<br/>
         It means that all channels 0 form a batch, channels 1 another batch and so on.

     i.Problems with Batch Normalization

         -> Normalization cannot be done until the processing layer(convolution) hasnot processed all the inputs in the batch.
-So , this creates problem in RNN.
+So , this creates problem in RNN.<br/>
         -> Performance depends on batch size i.e higher batch size means greater Performance.

 2. Layer Normalization

-    -> Normalization is done for a single example of input for a layer of network i.e contains inputs from all channels in a example.
+    -> Normalization is done for a single example of input for a layer of network i.e contains inputs from all channels in a example.<br/>
-    -> Here, you dont need to wait for all the inputs in the batch to be processed so it is faster method.
+    -> Here, you dont need to wait for all the inputs in the batch to be processed so it is faster method.<br/>

 3. Instance Normalization